Megan Cooke: Coaching

 After retiring from the United States National Team in 2008, Cooke worked as an assistant rowing coach for the University of Wisconsin, winning 2 NCAA South/Central Championships in the Novice 8.
 Cooke was named the new varsity assistant coach at the University of Wisconsin beginning in the fall of 2013.
 Cooke was named varsity head coach of the Duke University Women's Rowing program in 2016.
-She coached the team to a second place finish at ACC's even without fielding a boat for the 2nd Varsity 4+, with the 1st Varsity and 2nd Varsity 8+'s as well as the 1st Varsity 4+, taking second place; the team's best performance since 2006.
+She coached the team to a second-place finish at ACC's even without fielding a boat for the 2nd Varsity 4+, with the 1st Varsity and 2nd Varsity 8+'s as well as the 1st Varsity 4+, taking second place; the team's best performance since 2006.
 In 2016 she was awarded ACC Coach of the Year.
 This resulted in the team's first bid to NCAA's in Sacramento, California.
 The team achieved its highest CRCA ranking at 12th, with the team finishing in 17th at NCAA's in a tiebreaker.
 The 2nd Varsity 8+ and the 1st Varsity 4+ won their C Finals at NCAA's.
 She won CRCA Regional Coach of the Year and the Duke University staff, consisting of assistant coaches Chuck Rodosky and Chase Graham, won CRCA Division I Staff of the Year.

 Personal life

-Cooke is married to Simon Carcagno and has two sons.
+Cooke is married to Simon Carcagno and has three sons.